jonathansnd/Surveys/README.markdown

-# Surveys App
+# Surveys Service

-This is a survey builder app
-by [Jonathan Rico](http://jonathanrm.com/).
+This is a survey builder service by [Jonathan Rico](http://jonathanrm.com/).